PhD project: Neutrino Physics with Hyper-K

 The PPE has group recently joined the Hyper-Kamiokande collaboration.
 This is a planned next generation long baseline neutrino experiment that will be constructed in Japan, ready to start to data taking in 2025.
 It is a 500 kton water Cherenkov detector that has a wide physics program including the measurement of CP violation in the lepton sector, the study of solar, atmospheric and (potentially) supernova neutrinos and a search for proton decay.
 For the CP violation measurement Hyper-K will detect neutrinos from a neutrino beam sent from JPARC at Tokai to the Kamiokande mine and operate in conjunction with a smaller detector closer to the origin of the beam.

-The Edinburgh group is involved in design studies to optimize the geometry and layout for a proposed new intermediate water Cherenkov detector that is critical for understanding systematic uncertainties in the CP violation measurement and is also involved in studies of Hyper-K detector calibration.
+The Edinburgh group is involved in design studies to optimize the geometry and layout for a proposed new intermediate water Cherenkov detector (E61) that is critical for understanding systematic uncertainties in the CP violation measurement and is also involved in photon detector R&D for the Hyper-K detector Outer veto detector.

 If you are interested in pursuing a Master's or PhD in any of the above areas or if you have an idea of your own then please get in contact with g.cowan [at] ed.ac.uk (subject: Hyper-K%20postgraduate%20opportunities) (Greig Cowan), mneedham [at] staffmail.ed.ac.uk (subject: Hyper-K%20postgraduate%20opportunities) (Matthew Needham) or playfer [at] ph.ed.ac.uk (subject: Hyper-K%20postgraduate%20opportunities) (Steve Playfer).